On this page:

 What is the Skills and Training Incentive, and how do I access the Incentive?

-The Skills and Training Incentive (the Incentive) is available to people who have completed a Skills Checkpoint Program Career Plan that identified training opportunities (accredited or non-accredited) linked to either their current job, a future opportunity, or an industry, occupation or skill in demand.
+The Skills and Training Incentive (the Incentive) is available to people who have completed a Skills Checkpoint Program Career Plan that identified training opportunities (accredited or non-accredited) linked to either their current job, a future opportunity, or an industry or occupation in demand.

 The Incentive aims to assist older Australians to invest in their training and adopt a life-long approach to skills development.

-The Incentive is available from 1 January 2019 to 30 June 2022 for up to 3,600 participants per year.
+The Incentive is available to 30 June 2024 for up to 7,500 participants per year.
 Participants must have first completed the Skills Checkpoint Program and have a Career Plan identifying suitable training needs.